 Choose topics that spark discussion

 When people feel compelled to comment on your video, this can boost engagement and help your post achieve a greater reach.
 Showing that you’re not afraid to share your opinions also helps you to connect with your audience on a human level.
-However, be wary of posting controversial content just to start an argument!
+However, be wary of posting controversial commercials or general content just to start an argument!

 Post videos natively on LinkedIn for best results